ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 	.catch( ... );
 ```
 <info-box>
-	Check the {@link framework/guides/creating-simple-plugin plugin development guide} if you need more information about the technical side of this solution.
+	Check the {@link framework/guides/creating-simple-plugin plugin development} guide if you need more information about the technical side of this solution.
 </info-box>

 ## Common API